Digitalization and Sustainability Transitions

 · Interactive webinars

 · Networking and community building To find out more, please join our Google Group at https://groups.google.com/g/strn-digitalization or contact us at strn.digitalization.group@gmail.com.
-The group is coordinated by Laura Piscicelli (Utrecht University, Netherlands) and Darcy Parks (Linköping University, Sweden).
+The group is coordinated by Laura Piscicelli (Utrecht University, Netherlands), Darcy Parks (Linköping University, Sweden) and Ricarda Schmidt-Scheele (Carl von Ossietzky Universität Oldenburg, Germany).

 News